Actipro/WPF-Controls/Documentation/topics/bars/mvvm-support.md

 The factory function is called when the [GetImageSource](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarImageProvider.GetImageSource*) method is invoked and passes a [BarImageOptions](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarImageOptions) instance, while expecting an `ImageSource` in return.

-This example demonstrates a registration, and assumes your application has a `ImageLoader.GetIcon` method that loads the image with the specified filename:
+This example demonstrates a registration, and assumes your application has an `ImageLoader.GetIcon` method that loads the image with the specified filename:

 ```csharp
 imageProvider.Register("AlignCenter", options => ImageLoader.GetIcon("AlignTextCenter16.png"));